jhroemer/jhroemer.github.io/src/content/posts/WIP-should-i-pin-my-npm-dependencies.md

 - deduplication

 ## Differences between npm, yarn, pnpm that we need to observe?

+- pnpm does not hoist - does that change anything in the equation?

 ## Two typical use cases: own project or package